 There couldn’t be a more fitting name for a company making A-Frame campers: Chalet!
 Even the name is cute.
 The XL-1920 is ideal for a family, as it features two bunk beds and a dining area that turns into a double bed.

 The higher ceiling in this A-frame camper allows taller people to stand up comfortably inside, while the electric roof makes setting up camp super easy and quick.
 The XL models come with a variety of options, including an external BBQ, an outside shower, a water heater, a solar panel, AC, and more.

 Read more on the XL A-Frame campers by Chalet.

-Features: Outside shower, kitchen with double burner, sink, microwave and refrigerator, and dinette area that turns into a single bed.
+Features: Front and rear stabilizing jacks, kitchen with double burner cooktop, sink, microwave, refrigerator, and dinette that converts to a 46” x 76” bed.

-The standard package in this A frame camper comes with a fan, LED lighting inside and outside, a 3 cubic feet refrigerator, outside shower, an 11-gallon freshwater tank, three slider windows and more.
+The standard package in this A-frame camper comes with a fan, LED lighting inside and outside, a 3-cubic-foot refrigerator, an outside shower, an 11-gallon freshwater tank, three slider windows, and more.

-You can also choose between some fantastic options, like the outside grill, air con, a furnace and a hot water heater.
+You can also choose between some fantastic options, like the outdoor grill, an air conditioner, a furnace, and a hot water heater.
 Just pack your portable toilet and go camping!

 Read up more about the Aliner Classic.